Build It Forward And Get Double Your Money’s Worth of Rent Credit

-This does not cover prices for community center usage if you plan to hold retreats, usage of community gardens, usage of spa, these are additional fees and will vary as time goes on and prices of energy and fuel rise.
+This does not cover prices for community center usage if you plan to hold retreats, usage of community gardens, or usage of spa; these are additional fees and will vary as time goes on and prices of energy and fuel rise.

 The prices listed above only apply to rent fees of the house itself.
 You must still pay your utilities every month and any community center fees that you choose to participate in, like the spa usage, specific retreats you are interested in, etc.